One Big Beautiful Bill: Key Compensation and Employee Benefits Provisions

 Insight:

-The Treasury Secretary is tasked with developing a list of occupations where tips are “traditionally and customarily” received, and until the Treasury Secretary does so, employers will be responsible for making this determination independently, using any “reasonable method.”
+The Secretary is tasked with developing a list of occupations where tips are “traditionally and customarily” received, and until the Secretary does so, employers will be responsible for making this determination independently, using any “reasonable method.”

 Provisions Impacting Highly Compensated Individuals